 Final walk-through and closing day

-On closing day each party involved will be present.
+On the closing day, each party involved will be present.
 This includes the sellers, buyers, their attorneys, a representative from the title company and your mortgage lender.
 As the buyer, you’ll need to bring the remaining funds required to close the deal.
 You’ll then be asked to sign the legal documents.
-These fall into two categories, those between you and the lender regarding the terms and conditions of your mortgage and those between you and the seller who transfers ownership of the home to you.
+These fall into two categories; between you and the lender regarding the terms and conditions of your mortgage and those between you and the seller who transfers ownership of the home to you.

 In the end; you’ll hand over checks for the remaining balance and closing costs, and you’ll receive a Deed of Trust, Certificate of Occupancy and keys to your new home.
 Becoming a homeowner in NYC is a long process that comes with plenty of roadblocks.
 But with the right people by your side and enough preparation, you’ll breeze right through it.